ensisoft/detonator/DESIGN.md

-To re-iterate, at runtime a user defined material type is represented by a *single* instance of MaterialClass and instances of that type are represented by instances of MaterialClassInst which each point to the type instance.
+To re-iterate, at runtime a user defined material type is represented by a *single* instance of MaterialClass and instances of that type are represented by instances of MaterialInstance which each point to the type instance.
 (Confusing, right?)

 This design allows the following:
 - Static type information is separate from the instance information.
   This allows many lightweight instances to refer to the same static data without repeating the data per each instance.
 - It's clear which information is static and which is runtime only.
 I.e. when loading/saving classes from/to JSON each MaterialClass member is loaded/saved.
-- Game runtime operations only apply to MaterialClassInst and all MaterialClass objects are immutable.
+- Game runtime operations only apply to MaterialInstance and all MaterialClass objects are immutable.
 - Design time operations apply only to MaterialClass objects.